IBM/ibm-openpages-local-mcp-server/README.md

 ## Overview

-This project provides a local server that implements the MCP protocol to interact with IBM OpenPages.
+This project provides a local server that implements the Machine Comprehension Protocol (MCP) to interact with IBM OpenPages.
 It allows AI agents to perform operations on OpenPages objects like issues and controls through a standardized interface.

+### Architecture

+The OpenPages MCP Server is designed to run locally alongside AI agents and communicates with them via Standard Input/Output (STDIO).
+This architecture offers several advantages:

+1. **Local Execution**: The server runs on the same machine as the agent, eliminating the need for remote server deployment and reducing latency.

+2. **STDIO Communication**: The server uses STDIO for communication with agents, which is a simple, reliable, and language-agnostic protocol.
+This allows the server to be easily integrated with various AI agents regardless of their implementation language.

+3. **JSON-RPC Protocol**: The server implements the JSON-RPC protocol over STDIO, enabling structured communication between the agent and the server.
+The agent sends JSON-RPC requests to the server, which processes them and returns JSON-RPC responses.

+4. **Secure Connection to OpenPages**: While the server communicates with agents locally via STDIO, it establishes secure connections to the OpenPages instance using authentication credentials (API key or username/password).

+5. **Tool-based Interface**: The server exposes a set of tools that agents can use to interact with OpenPages, abstracting away the complexity of the OpenPages API and providing a consistent interface.

+This architecture makes the OpenPages MCP Server ideal for integration with various AI agents, including watsonx assistant, Claude Desktop, and other MCP-compatible agents.

 ## Features